I say this a lot, but every author needs to know about book marketing, whether you’re self-published or traditionally published.

 - Write a quality book.

 Do it right and write a quality story.
-Be sure to edit it and if at all possible have it professionally edited.
+Be sure to edit it and, if possible, have it professionally edited.

 - Have an eye-catching book cover created.